Hatred Stems from Ignorance! Distillation of the Persuasion Modes in Countering Conversational Hate Speech: Discussion and Implication

-We interpret the results of our analysis by first discussing the interplay between persuasion and counter-speech.
-Next, we clarify the multifaceted impacts of interaction type and propose possible directions for future work.
-The results show that the persuasion mode can provide an explainability method to counter-speech studies. \\ \textbf{Conversation type and persuasion modes.} Interaction types of the conversation clearly have nuanced effects on counter-speech's exhibited persuasion mode.
-As shown in Figure \ref{fig:overall}, 51\% of the counter-speech examples in open (single-turn) use reason as persuasion mode, while 45\% of counter-speech examples in closed (multi-turn) use reason.
-This might be partly due to the cost of public opinion and the need to appear knowledgeable, which might drive people's tendency to support their counterpoints with facts and reasoning.
-By studying the persona's social dynamic in hate conversations using Riveter ~\citep{Antoniak2023-bt}, as shown in ( Figure~\ref{fig:multi_Racism}-~\ref{fig:single_religion} ), we can see this behavior and its high power score towards people of a targeted group (white or black people) and lower power score when using self-reference (I).
-This persuasion mode tends to focus the conversation on justifying counterpoints to the target group rather than expressing the reason behind the hate and linking it to the self as a valid reason to hate.
-We also show the effectiveness of using persuasion as a proxy to differentiate counter-speech from hate speech (see Table~\ref{tab:resultsF1}), which highlights the persuasion mode's ability to serve as an explanation instrument for hate detection model interpretability.
-Overall, these results offer an overview of counter-speech nuances and the conversation interaction type's effect on how those confronting hate might incorporate modes of persuasion to express their counterpoint and combat hate.
+Interaction types of the conversation clearly have nuanced effects on counterspeech's exhibited persuasion mode.
+As shown in Figure \ref{fig:overall}, 51\% of the counterspeech examples in open interactions use reason as the persuasion mode, while 45\% of the counterspeech examples in closed interactions use reason.
+This may be partly due to the cost of public opinion and the users' need to appear knowledgeable, which may drive their tendency to support their counterpoints with facts and reasoning.
+By studying the persona's social dynamic in hate conversations using Riveter ~\citep{Antoniak2023-bt}, as shown in (Figures ~\ref{fig:multi_Racism}–~\ref{fig:single_religion}), we can see this behavior, its high power score toward people of a targeted group (White or Black people), and its lower power score when using self-reference (I).
+This persuasion mode tends to make the the conversation focus on justifying counterpoints to the target group rather than expressing the reason behind the hate and linking it to the self as a valid reason for hate.
+We also show the effectiveness of using persuasion as a proxy to differentiate counterspeech from hate speech (Table~\ref{tab:resultsF1}), which highlights the persuasion mode's ability to serve as an instrument of explanation for hate detection model interpretability.
+Overall, these results offer an overview of the counterspeech's nuances and the conversation interaction type's effect on how those confronting hate may incorporate persuasion modes to express their counterpoint and combat hate.